 Another benefit: lead turn-around is faster, meaning you sell and see people quicker.

 And just as important, the leads are fresher, meaning you’ll make more sales selling final expense insurance.

 Don’t get duped by agencies pushing final expense leads with no record of legitimacy.

 What exactly is a “release?”

-However, unbeknownst to you, when you sign the producer agreement, you’ve effectively agreed to stay contracted with the carriers through that agency.
+However, unbeknownst to you, when you sign the producer agreement, you’ve effectively agreed to stay contracted with the carriers through that agency….

-When you make a sale, you are loaned nine months of premiums multiplied by your commission rate.
+When you make a sale, you are loaned 9 months’ of premiums multiplied by your commission rate.

 However, KEEPING this advanced commission is contingent on keeping the policy on the books.

 Every month a premium is collected, you “earn” the commissionable amount of that payment.

 But what happens if the client changes her mind and cancels shortly after taking the policy out?